mitogen-hq/mitogen/docs/api.rst

           case, children continually reuse the same state due to repeatedly forking from a static parent.

-        :py:meth:`fork` cleans up Mitogen-internal objects, in addition to locks held by the :py:mod:`logging` package, reseeds :py:func:`random.random`, and the OpenSSL PRNG via
+        :meth:`fork` cleans up Mitogen-internal objects, in addition to locks held by the :mod:`logging` package, reseeds :func:`random.random`, and the OpenSSL PRNG via
-        :py:func:`ssl.RAND_add`, but only if the :py:mod:`ssl` module is already loaded.
+        :func:`ssl.RAND_add`, but only if the :mod:`ssl` module is already loaded.
 You must arrange for your program's state, including any third party packages in use, to be cleaned up by specifying an `on_fork` function.

         The associated stream implementation is
-        :py:class:`mitogen.fork.Stream`.
+        :class:`mitogen.fork.Stream`.

         :param function on_fork:
             Function invoked as `on_fork()` from within the child process.
 This